-a) Each Lobbyist, Commissioner, Officer and Employee shall be required to complete in each consecutive twelve-month period an ethics education training course developed by the Human Resources Department.
-A Lobbyist registered under this Ordinance must complete the training no later than 30 days after registration or renewal under this Ordinance.
+a) Each Commissioner, Officer and Employee shall be required to complete in each consecutive twelve-month period an ethics education training course developed by the Human Resources Department.

 b) The training course may be offered in-person, through an internet-based program, or other manner prescribed by the Human Resources Department.
 Compliance with the ethics training requirement shall be monitored by the Inspector General.